minio/kes/README.md

 ```

 #### 2. Create a Key
-Then, you can create a new master key e.g. `my-key`.
+Next, we can create a new root encryption key - e.g. `my-key`.
 ```sh
 curl -sSL --tlsv1.3 \
     --key root.key \